jpbede/rfc-cfbl-address-header/draft-benecke-cfbl-address-header.md

 The keyword "MBP" in this document is the abbreviation for "mailbox provider", it is the party who receives an email, and will be used hereafter.

-The keyword "mail sender" in this document is used to describe the party who sends an email, this can be an MBP, a broadcast marketing list operator or any other email sending party.
+The keyword "email sender" in this document is used to describe the party who sends an email, this can be an MBP, a broadcast marketing list operator or any other email sending party.
 It will be used hereafter.

 # Requirements